leonorlazami/FlixPicks/README.md

-# usePopcorn
+# FlixPicks

 ## Introduction

-usePopcorn is a movie search and tracking web application built using ReactJS.
+FlixPicks is a movie search and tracking web application built using ReactJS.
 It allows users to search for movies, view movie details, and track their watched movies with ratings.
 This app leverages the OMDB API to fetch movie data and provides an interactive interface for movie enthusiasts.

 ## Table of Contents